 Despite being just 4 miles from the English Channel, Paris to Bayeux by train is easy.

 Trains from Gare Saint Lazare are an easy 2-hour ride from Paris to Bayeux.
 Depending on the time of day, there are direct trains or routes with a simple connection through Caen.
-Book tickets directly with France’s rail service to save money.
+Book tickets in advance to save money.
+Prices tend to rise for European train tickets the closer you get to the travel dates.

 An early morning train from Paris lets you see the French countryside as the sun comes up while giving you a full day in Normandy.
 Trains back to Paris run late allowing you to leave Normandy at the end of a day.